Justice & Public Safety

 Liquor licences are required by persons or businesses that want to sell or manufacture liquor products in New Brunswick.

-All liquor licence or permit applicants must be nineteen years of age or older.
+All liquor licence or permit applicants must be 19 years of age or older.

 A liquor licence is required by any person or businesses that want to sell liquor in a public place or who wants to manufacture alcoholic beverages.